ibm-garage-ref-storefront/mobile/README.md

 ```
 3. If you are setting up Storefront services for the first time or have reset it then you will need to configure Mobile Foundation services for this StoreFront mobile application as follows: -
     - This StoreFront Mobile Application is designed to receive Push Notifications about the progress of StoreFront order shippments.
 To enable Mobile Foundation Push Notifications service for this application you must configure the service for Push Notification Credentials (FCM, APNS).
 Edit `mfpconfig/app_config.json` file and update it for these credentials under json object `services.push.settings`.
 To know more about what these settings and credentials are about lookup https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/notifications/sending-notifications/#setting-up-notifications
+    - Edit `mfpconfig/app_config.json` file and update the json object for the key `adapters` with the endpoint url of storefront auth service, clientId and secret
+    - Edit `mfpconfig/app_config.json` file and update the json object for the key `backendservices` with the appropriate endpoint urls of the storefront backend services
     - All other required configurations are already preset into `mfpconfig/app_config.json` file
     - To enable push notification on Android remember to replace `google-services.json` into the directory `ionic`
     - Edit `mfpconfig/server_config.json` and input the endpoint url, port and admin credentials for the Mobile Foundation Server